Highlights & Special Events

 Job Fair

-Attend this year's Job Fair located in the Exhibit Hall Thursday night, from 3:30 - 6:30 pm.
+Attend this year's Job Fair located in the Exhibit Hall.
 The Job Fair is the prime venue to learn about opportunities in the hospice and palliative care field and network with potential employers for these positions.

 Posters

-View the latest scientific research and case-based, peer-reviewed posters in the exhibit hall and rotunda Friday morning.
+View the latest scientific research and case-based, peer-reviewed posters in the exhibit hall.
 Invited posters will be displayed adjacent to the exhibit area or on the virtual platform.